 This tiny, little RV has everything that I need and want, except for a startling lack of storage space.
 But everything else about this motorhome has me giddy with excitement.

-Explorer Motorhomes only have two other models in their range (they know what they’re good at, and they stick to it), a two-single-beds option and a 6-wheel option.
+Explorer Motorhomes currently have 3 other models in their range (they know what they’re good at, and they stick to it).

 Head on over the Explorer Motorhomes website to see all the photos and specs.